Herman Smith-Johannsen

 Herman "Jackrabbit" Smith-Johannsen, (15 June 1875 – 5 January 1987) was a Norwegian skier and supercentenarian.
-He was the oldest living man from 14 December 1986 to 5 January 1987.
+He was the world's oldest verified living man from the death of 111-year-old Joe Thomas of the United States on 14 December 1986 until his own death on 5 January 1987, and is additionally the oldest verified man in Norwegian history.
 He was appointed as a Member of the Order of Canada in 1972.
 He is credited for building many ski jumps and blazing trails in Canada, and New York.
 He is known for his one-day ascent of Mount Marcy, the tallest mountain in New York.
 He was born in Horten, Norway, and later moved to the United States, before settling in Piedmont, Quebec.